NBSSI enhances focus to Ghana Enterprises Agency

 Business News of Monday, 7 June 2021

-The National Board for Small Scale Industries (NBSSI) is set to enhance its focus and operations as the regulator of the Micro Small and Medium Enterprises (MSME) sector, Executive Director, Mrs Korsi Yankey-Ayeh has announced.
+The National Board for Small Scale Industries (NBSSI) is set to enhance its focus and operations as regulator of the Micro Small and Medium Enterprises (MSME) sector, Executive Director, Mrs. Korsi Yankey-Ayeh has announced.

 She announced this at a press briefing in Accra on Sunday, June 6, 2021.
 She said the change in focus is to ensure that the MSME industry is better regulated and better positioned to give the necessary support to MSMEs in order to bring about growth and development.